 Actions included in Mitigation Measure WQ-1.1, for example, will either help reduce the methylation of mercury in Sites Reservoir and thus in reservoir releases, and/or will reduce the potential magnitude of mercury bioaccumulation in fish in the short and long term.
 The potential effectiveness of actions included in the mitigation measure, such as removing vegetation in the inundation area prior to filling the reservoir and managing reservoir fisheries to reduce methylmercury bioaccumulation, for example, are supported by scientific research (State Water Resources Control Board 2017b).
 These actions and other actions identified in this mitigation measure are also actions recommended by the State Water Board and the Regional Water Quality Control Boards (State Water Resources Control Board 2017b).
 Further, aqueous and fish tissue monitoring for methylmercury within the reservoir under this mitigation measure will allow the Authority to track and measure changes in methylmercury concentrations and thus will provide flexibility to change or revise actions to more effectively reduce in-reservoir mercury methylation over time.
-As acknowledged in the Chapter 6 impact analysis (Impacts WQ-1 and

-WQ-2), the effectiveness of the actions to be implemented under Mitigation Measure WQ-1.1 to reduce reservoir methylmercury concentrations such that there would be no substantial measurable increase in aqueous and fish tissue methylmercury concentrations in the reservoir and at downstream locations is not known at this time.
+As acknowledged in the Chapter 6 impact analysis (Impacts WQ-1 and WQ-2), the effectiveness of the actions to be implemented under Mitigation Measure WQ-1.1 to reduce reservoir methylmercury concentrations such that there would be no substantial measurable increase in aqueous and fish tissue methylmercury concentrations in the reservoir and at downstream locations is not known at this time.
 Accordingly, the impact is determined to be significant and unavoidable even with mitigation.

-With regard to the concentration of metals in Stone Corral Creek, Mitigation Measure WQ-2.1 lists a set of specific actions that could be taken to mitigate this impact and ensure that Sites Reservoir releases do not cause exceedances of water quality standards, including modifying release flows to Stone Corral Creek, releasing high-flow pulses, and drawing water from higher in the reservoir where metals concentrations are anticipated to be lower.
-The implementation of mitigation would be guided by a detailed monitoring program.
+With regard to the concentration of metals in Stone Corral Creek, Mitigation Measure WQ-2.1 will be implemented to determine which specific action would be needed to ensure that Sites Reservoir releases do not cause exceedances of water quality standards in the creek.
+Potential actions identified in the measure include possible measures to release water to Stone Corral Creek from higher in the reservoir where metals concentrations are anticipated to be lower.